 Home Solar Prices Are Falling

 The constant downward trend in the cost of solar is old news at this point.
-But the National Resources Defense Council has launched a new tool for tracking the big picture for clean energy called Revolution Now, which shows that residential solar costs have dropped by 55% over the past decade – not to mention batteries falling by 79%, and LEDs falling by 94%.
+But the National Resources Defense Council has launched a new tool for tracking the big picture for clean energy called Revolution Now, which shows that home solar prices have dropped by 55% over the past decade – not to mention batteries falling by 79%, and LEDs falling by 94%.

 (Have we mentioned that the clean energy revolution is unstoppable, for all kinds of reasons?)